Reasons Why Your Aid May Be Adjusted

 Attendance "No Show You Go" Policy

-CSC has a mandatory attendance policy for all classes.
+Sandburg has a mandatory attendance policy for all classes.
 If a student does not show in class at least once during the first four days of the semester the student will be dropped from the course.
 Courses less than 16 weeks require attendance during the 100% refund period of the course.
-For complete details
+For complete details click here.

 If you have questions about any of the items listed below, please visit a Student Services for guidance and information.

-SAP Withdrawing from courses may cause you to fail the completion rate for Satisfactory Academic Progress (SAP).
-You will either 1) receive a warning letter at the end of the semester and be placed on financial aid probation for SAP; or 2) you will need to petition the financial aid office if you are already on financial aid probation for the current term.
+SAP: Withdrawing from courses may cause you to fail the completion rate for Satisfactory Academic Progress (SAP).
+You will either 1) receive a warning letter at the end of the semester and be placed on financial aid warning for SAP; or 2) you will be put on dismissal and must file a SAP appeal to try to be reinstated for financial aid.

 Cancel Future Financial Aid: If you withdraw from all classes, and plan to attend another college or university for a subsequent term, then notify the Financial Aid Office to cancel your future financial aid.
 Failure to cancel your aid at Carl Sandburg College may prevent you from receiving aid at another institution.